 Here is a season-by-season guide for asparagus growing and care:

-Spring.
-Asparagus spears will be ready for harvest shortly after the soil temperature reaches 50°F in early spring—that’s when spears will begin to emerge.
-Two week before spears begin breaking through the soil, pull the winter mulch back and cultivate the asparagus patch lightly loosening the soil and uprooting weeds.
+Asparagus spears will be ready for harvest shortly after the soil temperature reaches 50°F (10°C) in early spring—that’s when spears will begin to emerge.
+Two weeks before spears begin breaking through the soil, pull the winter mulch back and cultivate the asparagus patch lightly loosening the soil and uprooting weeds.

-Begin the harvest when spears are 6 to 8 inches long; that’s when they are most tender.
+Begin the harvest when spears are 6 to 8 inches (15-20cm) long; that’s when they are most tender.
 Don’t let spears grow taller; they will become tough.
-Harvest spears daily during the harvest period; hand snap each spear off just below the soil surface.
+Harvest spears daily during the harvest period; cut or snap each spear off just below the soil surface.

 Harvest will last 2 to 10 weeks depending upon the age of the plants.
 The first harvest year pick spears for 2 weeks; this will allow roots to become established and grow strong.
 Each year after, increase the spear harvest by a week.

-Once spears have started to grow tall, weed the growing bed once more then place a 4 to 6 inch layer of straw or hay or dried grass around plants for the remainder of the harvest and growing season.
+Once spears have started to grow tall, weed the growing bed once more than place a 4 to 6-inch (10-15cm) layer of straw or hay or dried grass around plants for the remainder of the harvest and growing season.
 Mulching after spears have emerged will keep weeds down and preserve soil moisture through the warm time of the year.
 Weeds that grow up through the mulch can be easily pulled by hand.
-An alternative is to sow annual rye grass around asparagus plants in spring.
-Rye grass will crowd out small weeds and will die off in winter.
+An alternative is to sow annual ryegrass around asparagus plants in spring.
+Ryegrass will crowd out small weeds and will die off in winter.

-Late spring.
 Plant for future asparagus harvests in late spring.
-Sow asparagus seed 1½ inches deep and 2 inches apart in loose, well-drained soil.
-Sow seed when the soil temperature is between 70 and 75°F. Seeds should emerge in 10 to 20 days.
+Sow asparagus seed 1½ inches (3.8cm) deep and 2 inches (5cm) apart in loose, well-drained soil.
+Sow seed when the soil temperature is between 70 and 75°F (21-24°C).
+Seeds should emerge in 10 to 20 days.
 Keep the soil moist and control weeds.
 Later, thin plants to 12 inches apart.